caiguanhao/shopify/README.md

 // once user installed the app, it will redirect to url like this:
 // http://127.0.0.1/hello?code=codexxxxxxxxxxxxxxxxxxxxxxxxxxxx&hmac=...
-// then get the token with the code in the url token, err := conf.Exchange(ctx, "codexxxxxxxxxxxxxxxxxxxxxxxxxxxx") if err != nil {
+// verify the request then get the token with the code in the url token, err := conf.Exchange(ctx, "codexxxxxxxxxxxxxxxxxxxxxxxxxxxx") if err != nil {
 	log.Fatal(err)